wangantian/wangantian.github.io/_teaching/Clemson_ECE2090.md

 * For parking meter/vending machine:
 * Accept quarter/half-dollar/$1, $2, $5 bills.
 You can consider penny/dime/nickel.
+* Counting the remaining available spots using sensors (use switch here to simulate).
 * For pill separator:
 ** Count-down timer to decide which types of pills should be consumed.
 The time intervals can be reconfigured.
 ** Allow purchasing/consuming multiple types of parking time/merchandise/types of pills.